bitrise-io/devcenter/_articles/bitrise-cli/create-your-own-step.md

 If you don't have the Bitrise CLI installed, check the installation guide [here](/bitrise-cli/installation/).

-!!! warning
-    Make sure you have the latest version of the Bitrise CLI, or at the very least, you have version 1.6.1 or higher.
+__IMPORTANT__: Make sure you have the latest version of the Bitrise CLI, or at the very least, you have version 1.6.1 or higher.
 Call `bitrise --version` to check your Bitrise CLI version.
 This is important because the CLI uses the `:step` plugin to create Steps and this plugin was introduced as a core plugin in v1.6.1.

 ## Creating the Step